cduan2020/LocalizedControl/README.md

 # Usage

 ### Scripts for example applications:
-(Note: The run times for these examples were measured on a desktop computer with Intel i7-7700K / 4 cores / 16GB RAM).
+(Note: The run times for these examples were measured on a desktop computer with Intel i7-7700K / 4 cores / 16GB RAM.)

 * `driverplacement.m` runs the gradient-based greedy algorithm for driver placement (Algorithm 2) on a Barabási–Albert (BA) random network with Laplacian dynamics.
 (Run time: ~1 min)